openresty/lua-resty-memcached/README.markdown

                 -- put it into the connection pool of size 100, -- with 0 idle timeout
                 memc:setkeepalive(0, 100)

+                -- or just close the connection right away:
+                -- local ok, err = memc:close()
+                -- if not ok then
+                --     ngx.say("failed to close: ", err)
+                --     return
+                -- end
             ';
         }
     }